 When people are afraid of death they will happily submit to any kind of strong system for false comfort and security, a replacement-patriarch without soul or true interest in their future.
 Believing themselves finite, and apart from nature, they avoid at all cost the possibility of death, or risk.
 Death, to them, represents nothing but an abstract (inconceivable) emptiness, no continuation of anything which is metaphysical in nature, since all forms of spirituality have been socially marginalized and mocked.
 Rigid secularization is accompanied by consumerism, which they have offered as a replacement religion.
 Shopping malls and corporate establishments replace temples, and statues of sportsball athletes replace statues of gods, saints and heroes.

-Throughout recent history, totalitarian communist governments have banned any types of religion within their state, specifically for the purpose of securing a safe, scientific-democratic worldview as central to life, so the people can’t resonate or connect with the eternal – which they do then only at the point of death.
+Throughout recent history, totalitarian communist governments have banned any types of religion, specifically for the purpose of securing a safe, scientific-democratic worldview as central to life, so the people can’t resonate or connect with the eternal – which they do then only at the point of death.
 Anything which is considered eternal is not calculable, this frightens the safety nerds of totalitarian quantitative materialist-regimes.
 Eternity doesn’t fit their fabricated ontology.
 It is too mysterious, too strange, too beyond ordinary rationality, for them to explain in an unromantic, unimaginative, categorized manner they require.

 There’s a reason why the most theologically astute people throughout history have also been the most fiercely brave warriors.
 To the enlightened warrior, the physical body is nothing more than a temporal manifestation, a fractal of the eternal image, for his essence existed before and after.
 The thought of death of course frightens him, but fear is another emotion to be conquered.

 It is how well you lived, not how long you lived in this world.